RobotecAI/RobotecGPULidar/docs/Usage.md

 When created, entity is bound to a scene.
 Entity cannot be unbound from a scene or bound to multiple scenes.
 To create an Entity it is required to provide a Mesh, which must be created first.
 Entities can share the same mesh.

+### Texture
+The texture is a handle for the on-GPU data of a 2D image provided by the user.
+It is used to calculate the intensity of a hit point.
+It is expected to be a grayscale image in 8-bit red channel data.
+The intensity is calculated by sampling the texture at the mesh's texture coordinates.
+If the texture coordinates are not present, the texture will not be sampled.

+The texture coordinates are calculated by interpolating the texture coordinates of the hitpoint's triangle vertices.
+The texture coordinates of the triangle vertices are provided by the user when creating the mesh and should be assigned via API call.
+The texture coordinates are expected to be in the range [0, 1].
+If the range is exceeded, then the texture will be tiled.

+The texture is optional and can be omitted.
+If the texture is omitted, the intensity is set to 0.0.

+The texture is assigned to the Entity.
+Entities can share the same texture.

 ### Scene